Common Word Roots for Female Reproductive System

 Review Flashcards

 By reviewing this flashcard review list, you will be able to identify and understand the female reproductive system’s combining forms and root words.
-Check out the quiz version of this flashcard if you want to see how much you remember.

 #1 amni/o